Biomapas/B.DockerImages/CiCdWeb/README.md

 Docker based project that creates a docker image with various useful tools required for **_Angular_**-based frontend application pipelines.
-The project also assumes that you are using **_Cypress_** to test your web applications.
-If you are not using this testing tool, probably you shouldn't use this docker image either.

 ### Description